syntaxfm/website/shows/047 - How to Get Better at Debugging.md

 url: https://traffic.libsyn.com/syntax/Syntax047.mp3
 ---

-Scott and West detail the tips and tools you need to get better at debugging.
+Scott and Wes detail the tips and tools you need to get better at debugging.

 ## Freshbooks - Sponsor